SearchGPT vs. Google: Can SearchGPT overtake Google in search?

 The problem with Google

 While this move recognizes the potential of AI, it risks alienating website owners and decreasing organic traffic, which is fundamental to Google's business model.
-Moreover, the feature sometimes provides inaccurate results, leading to public criticism across various platforms.
+Moreover, the feature sometimes provides inaccurate search results, leading to public criticism across various platforms.

 AI Overviews serving inaccurate results